TomohiroSakaguchi/JuliaFundamental/README.md

 **Environment**

--Using editor is Jupyter notebook.
+-Using editor is Jupyter notebook, so all file is ***.ipyeb.

 -Julia ver. is 1.5.4.

 **Reference**

--Introduction to Julia (for programmers) -https://juliaacademy.com/courses/enrolled/375479
+-Introduction to Julia (for programmers)

+-https://juliaacademy.com/courses/enrolled/375479